altfatterz/altfatterz.github.io/_posts/2021-03-14-hello-world-with-knative-serving.md

 ```
 We can use this to send traffic to endpoints for which we haven’t configured a domain name.

-After successful installation we have have something like this:
+After successful installation we have something like this:

 ```bash
 $ kubectl get pods --all-namespaces